geerlingguy/ansible-for-devops/elk/README.md

   4. Run `ansible-galaxy install -r requirements.yml` in this directory to get the required Ansible roles.
   5. Run `vagrant up` to build the VMs.

-Once the VMs are up and running (after `vagrant up` is complete and you're back at the command prompt), you can log into either one via SSH if you'd like by typing in `vagrant ssh [name]` (either `logs` for the ELK server, or `webs` for the Nginx web server).
+Once the VMs are up and running (after `vagrant up` is complete and you're back at the command prompt), you can log into either one via SSH if you'd like by typing in `vagrant ssh [name]` (either `logs` for the ELK server, or `web` for the Nginx web server).
 Otherwise, the next steps are below.

 ### Setting up your hosts file

 You need to modify your host machine's hosts file (Mac/Linux: `/etc/hosts`; Windows: `%systemroot%\system32\drivers\etc\hosts`), adding the lines below:

     192.168.9.90  logs.test
-    192.168.9.91  webs.test
+    192.168.9.91  web.test

-(Where `logs.test`/`webs.test` is the hostname you have configured in the `Vagrantfile`).
+(Where `logs.test`/`web.test` is the hostname you have configured in the `Vagrantfile`).

-After that is configured, you could visit http://logs.test/ in a browser, and you'll see the Kibana dashboard, and you can visit http://webs.test/, and you'll see Nginx's default index page.
+After that is configured, you could visit http://logs.test/ in a browser, and you'll see the Kibana dashboard, and you can visit http://web.test/, and you'll see Nginx's default index page.

 If you'd like additional assistance editing your hosts file, please read [How do I modify my hosts file?](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file) from Rackspace.